World's Columbian Exposition: Attractions

 The World's Columbian Exposition was the first world's fair with an area for amusements that was strictly separated from the exhibition halls.
 This area, developed by a young music promoter, Sol Bloom, concentrated on Midway Plaisance and introduced the term "midway" to American English to describe the area of a carnival or fair where sideshows are located.
 It included carnival rides, among them the original Ferris Wheel, built by George Washington Gale Ferris Jr. This wheel was 264 ft high and had 36 cars, each of which could accommodate 40 people.
 The importance of the Columbian Exposition is highlighted by the use of rueda de Chicago ("Chicago wheel") in many Latin American countries such as Costa Rica and Chile in reference to the Ferris wheel.
 One attendee, George C. Tilyou, later credited the sights he saw on the Chicago midway for inspiring him to create America's first major amusement park, Steeplechase Park in Coney Island, New York.

 The fair included life-size reproductions of Christopher Columbus' three ships, the Niña (real name Santa Clara), the Pinta, and the Santa María.
 These were intended to celebrate the 400th anniversary of Columbus' discovery of the Americas.
-The ships, a joint project of the governments of Spain and the United States, were constructed in Spain and then sailed to America for the exposition.
+The ships were constructed in Spain and then sailed to America for the exposition.
+The celebration of Columbus was an intergovernmental project, coordinated by American special envoy William Eleroy Curtis, the Queen Regent of Spain, and Pope Leo XIII.
 The ships were a very popular exhibit.

 Eadweard Muybridge gave a series of lectures on the Science of Animal Locomotion in the Zoopraxographical Hall, built specially for that purpose on Midway Plaisance.
 He used his zoopraxiscope to show his moving pictures to a paying public.
 The hall was the first commercial movie theater.
+Also demonstrated was Ottomar Anschütz's electrotachyscope, which used a Geissler tube to project the illusion of moving images.